Introduction

 Executable binaries are available for download on the GitHub Releases page.
 Download the binary and extract the archive.
 The archive contains an mito executable which you can run to start your distributed platform.

+You can also download the binary directly from the releases page and install it manually.
 To make it easier to run, put the path to the binary into your PATH or install it in a directory that is already in your PATH.
-For example, do the following on Linux:
+For example, do the following on Linux (you may need to adjust the version number to the latest in the URL):

 tar xf mito-x86_64-unknown-linux-gnu.tar.xz